Sillod: History

 A village named Shivanitapur once stood on the site of the modern day city.
 According to some historians, there is a Hemadpanthi style Mahadev Mandir still standing in Mhasoba Colony, the old area of city.

 Demographics

 Population

 As of the 2011 Indian census, Sillod had a population of 58230, of which 51.64 per cent were male and 48.35 per cent female.
 The city has an average literacy rate of 83.32per cent, higher than the state average of 82.34% with a male literacy rate of 89.74 per cent and that for females 76.47 per cent fifteen per cent of Sillod's population is under six years of age.

 Government

-Sillod is the Municipal council in district of Aurangabad, Maharashtra.
+Sillod is the Municipal council in district of chhatrapati sambhaji nagar, Maharashtra.
 In 2019, Rajashri Nikam of Shiv Sena became the Mayor of Sillod.